donewiththedollar/passivbot_optimizations/readme.md

 # Passivbot Configurations
 ## Updates
+  * 8/31/22 - 0.1.5 batch begins, looking for higher ADG with similar grid spans and will seek to optimize further after more backtesting and live testing.
+The reliance on autounstucking is going to be greater most likely, but higher ADG.
   * Currently optimizing with 1s tick on single asset in bulk batches.
 Backtest is in 1s tick as well.
 #### Current configs of interest
 ##### 1m